The Arboretum, Nottingham: History

-Refreshment rooms built in the Tudor style were opened in 1852 to the designs of Henry Moses Wood by James Ebrank Hall, builder, with a banqueting hall occupying the entire frontage.
-The building also comprised a Ladies’ room, Refectory and Kitchen.
-An entrance hall and staircase led to three chambers upstairs.
-The whole building was constructed of brick with stone facings and was castellated along the front.
+Refreshment rooms with a banqueting hall occupying the entire frontage, built by James Ebrank Hall to designs in the Tudor style by Henry Moses Wood, opened in 1852.
+The building also comprised a ladies' room, refectory, kitchen, entrance hall with staircase, and three chambers upstairs.
+The whole was constructed of brick with stone facings and a castellated front.
 The wings of the refreshment rooms were demolished in 1932.
-The remainder of the building traded as a hotel and restaurant and as a pub as The Arboretum Rooms, The Arboretum pub (also known as The pub in the Park), Arboretum Hotel and Arboretum Manor.
-In 1965 the building was severely damaged by fire and had to be almost completely rebuilt.
+After 1957 the remainder of the building traded as a pub under the names, The Arboretum Rooms, The Arboretum pub (also known as 'The Pub in the Park'), Arboretum Hotel and Arboretum Manor.
+In 1965, the building was severely damaged by fire and had to be rebuilt almost completely.
 In 2006, another fire resulted in its demolition.

-The Circular Aviary was opened in 1889 with the original cast-iron uprights and roof struts covered with modern steel mesh.
+The Circular Aviary was opened in 1889, with cast-iron uprights and roof struts covered with modern steel mesh.
+The Upper Aviary was built in 1934 to house tropical birds.
 The Main Aviary of brick was constructed in 1955/6.
-The Upper Aviary was built in 1934 to house tropical birds.

 The first bandstand was moved here from the green in Nottingham Castle in 1881 and placed in front of the Refreshment Rooms.
-The bandstand was replaced in 1907 with a new one designed by Frank Beckett Lewis the City Architect.
+A new one designed by city architect Frank Beckett Lewis replaced it in 1907.

-English Heritage has designated the site Grade II* status on the Register of Historic Parks & Gardens and the park's Bell Tower, bandstand and Circular Aviary have all received Grade II listing protection.
+English Heritage has designated the arboretum a Grade II* listed site on the Register of Historic Parks & Gardens and the park's Bell Tower, bandstand and Circular Aviary have all received Grade II listing protection.

 Arboretum was the name of a ward in the City of Nottingham until 2019, when it was merged with the Hyson Green ward to form the Hyson Green and Arboretum ward.
 At the time of the 2011 census, the former Arboretum ward had a population of 13,321.

 Facilities and events

-There is an Aviary built in 1889 that is Grade II listed, and a bandstand built in 1907 by Frank Beckett Lewis that is also Grade II listed.
+There is an aviary built in 1889 that is Grade II listed, and a bandstand built in 1907 by Frank Beckett Lewis that is also Grade II listed.

-There have been many functions held at The Arboretum including the annual Nottingham Pride festival.
+There have been many functions held at the Arboretum including the annual Nottingham Pride festival.

 Listed buildings within the Arboretum

-Gateway, Screen Walls, and Railings at South West Entrance to Arboretum, 1851-52 by Henry Moses Wood Grade II listed.